Getting teams to collaborate successfully

 Learning to give feedback

 Teams should be encouraged to give good, helpful feedback.
-Some will have little trouble doing this while others will have a chance to work on delivering thoughts in a respectful and tactful manner.
+Some will have little trouble doing this, while others will have a chance to work on delivering thoughts respectfully and discreetly.

 Building a great company culture

-As teams learn to collaborate more and more, their employer’s culture becomes more accepting and proactive about involving team members on a wider scale.
-Eventually, it reaches upper management and becomes a major part of company culture.
+As teams learn to collaborate, their employer’s culture becomes more accepting and proactive about involving team members on a broader scale.
+Eventually, this approach will reach upper management and become a major part of company culture.

 People enjoy working environments where their opinions and ideas are valued, making collaboration an easy way to boost morale.
 Rather than working on their own and fighting to secure a spot for the future, team members get to express their unique personalities in constructive ways.
-They share with others what makes them valuable to the company, and they feel more grounded themselves.
+They share with others what makes them valuable to the company and feel more grounded.